Ylar/Search-and-Destroy-1.3.3/README.md

   looks and feels a lot cleaner now.

 - Continued the trend of more code clean-up, regexp simplification, neater output appearance, and all that.

+That's all for now.
+Happy searching and destroying, and thanks for all your support!

 # Search and Destroy 1.3.2 - 22 September 2017
 - Added 'xcp' as an alias for 'xcp 1'.